INTJs are among the least common personality types.

 This rarity makes INTJs incredibly great company if you need someone to talk to but they’re not exactly the life of the party.

 5. Logical except with relationships

-Relationships are often where us INTJs fall short.
+Relationships are often where we INTJs fall short.
 We’re usually extremely logical thinkers and make our decisions based on this.

 But with relationships, we just can’t seem to put our over-analyzing minds aside to get really close to people.
 It’s like we keep them at arm’s length because we feel misunderstood.

 And most of the time, we are.
-It makes logical sense to avoid judgement this way but it hinders both romantic and platonic relationships.
+It makes logical sense to avoid judgment this way, but it hinders both romantic and platonic relationships.

-Emotions play a much different role that thinking does and it’s something INTJs just struggle with.
+Emotions play a much different role than thinking does, and it’s something INTJs just struggle with.

 So why are INTJs so rare?
 It mostly has to do with conflicting personality traits that are often misunderstood by the masses.
-The way these qualities work against each other and even for each other at different times makes INTJs one of the most rare personality types.
+The way these qualities work against each other and even for each other at different times makes INTJs one of the rarest personality types.